• Home

 One layer instead of two

-If you’re using a shallow dish or just want a thinner dessert, one layer works fine.
-Use the full amounts of toppings on a single layer of sandwiches, freeze, and serve.
+If it’s the case that you are using a shallow dish, or if you just want a thinner dessert, one layer is perfectly acceptable.
+Use the full amounts of toppings for a single layer of sandwiches, freeze, and serve.
+Although it may look slightly less dramatic, it’s still the same dessert.

 Storage, Make-Ahead, and Leftovers